RamatovInomjon/blog/_pages/resume.md

 ---

-### Inomjon Ramatov(Curriculum Vitae, September 20, 2018)
+### Inomjon Ramatov(Curriculum Vitae, May 8, 2021)

 #### Brief Bio <br>

- <p style="text-align: justify">Inomjon Ramatov earned his Bachelor degrees in computer science from Samarkand Branch of Tashkent University of Information Technologies (Uzbekistan, Samarkand) in July 2016.
-Currently, he is a Master student in School of Computer Science, Yangtze University, Jingzhou, Hubei, China.
-His main research interests focus on: Computer vision via Deep Learning algorithms.<br>
+ <p style="text-align: justify">Inomjon Ramatov earned his Bachelor degrees in Computer science and IT from Samarkand Branch of Tashkent University of Information Technologies in June 2016, and his Master degrees in Computer Technology at Yangtze University in June 2019.
+During the study, he interned at Simcam Co Ltd (Wuhan, China) from 2018.10 to 2019.04.
+In the internship period, he helped to develop open SDK of the simcam AI featured cameras. (https://github.com/simshineaicamera/SIMCAM_SDK).
+His main research interests were focused on Computer vision via deep learning algorithms.
+After graduation, Simcam team offered him AI algorithm engineer position.
+His duty is develop computer vision solutions, gain experience with deep learning.
+Currently, he is a Co-Founder and Lead AI engineer at Tass-Vision Co.Ltd <br>
 His objective is utilize his skills in problem solving, Machine Learning,Computer Vision, and Deep Learning. </p>

 #### Education